 Courses developed in Flash are difficult to update and not mobile compatible; they require the use of additional plug-ins to run animations and videos.
-The world’s largest logistics company came to us with these issues.
+The world’s largest logistics company approached us to convert Flash to HTML5.
 Here is how we, at CommLab India, solved their challenge.

 The company wanted to convert its three Flash-based safety training courses to HTML5, for mobile compatibility and ease of content updates.
 The company also asked us to translate the converted eLearning courses into three international languages.
 These courses (on the usage of forklifts), were created for their operational staff who work in its warehouses.

-We treated the old eLearning courses as raw material and converted them into a HTML5- mobile-compatible format.
-There were three legacy courses of 30 minutes, having 30 slides each, with minimal audio.
+We treated the old eLearning courses as raw material and converted them into a mobile-compatible HTML5 format.
+There were three eLearning courses of 30 minutes, having 30 slides each, with minimal audio.
 We redeveloped these courses using Articulate Storyline, as the client’s in-house team used the same tool for content updates.

 We first converted the original English versions of the courses into the HTML5 format, and sent it to the client for review.
 The client suggested changes and content updates in a word document, with screenshots.
 We implemented the suggested changes and then tackled the translations.